 VU Amsterdam seeks to find answers to scientific and societal questions.
 But we can’t do this in isolation; we must look beyond the boundaries of our scientific disciplines and seek collaboration with partners in society: government and the business sector.
 Our research is divided into four themes, which reflect just how in touch we are with current societal issues, the Amsterdam clusters, national top sectors and European grand challenges.
 Scientific quality, interdisciplinary research and societal relevance are the key terms in our research.
 VU Amsterdam invests in talent to stimulate top-class research.
 After all, the researchers define the quality of our research and education.
 The university cherishes its scientists and watches proudly as they raise the University’s reputation.

 The quality of education and research at VU Amsterdam is reflected in its position in international rankings.
 To maintain this position and improve our research even further, it is imperative to measure the quality of the research and identify any points for improvement.
-Scientific integrity is an essential aspect of scientific quality and something VU Amsterdam values greatly.
+Academic integrity is an essential aspect of scientific quality and something VU Amsterdam values greatly.

 Most of our research, which has been bundled into four research themes, is carried out in interdisciplinary research institutes.
 Biomedical, biophysical, psychological and clinical neurology, for example, all work together in Amsterdam Neuroscience, while CLUE takes a completely new approach to the cultural, economic and scientific aspects of heritage.
 What’s more, the campus and close proximity of VU University Medical Center are an added benefit when it comes to an interdisciplinary approach.